Make these stuffed zucchini boats for an easy summer dinner! Lemon, thyme & Parmesan make the simple, delicious filling zesty, fresh & bright.

 Stuffed vegetables may seem fussy, but they’re deceptively simple.
 As with my stuffed bell peppers and stuffed poblanos, these come together in just a few steps.
 Here’s all you need to do:

 - Make the filling.
 Chop any large pieces of scooped flesh and transfer it all to a kitchen strainer.
-Press out any excess moisture, and then add the zucchini flesh to a bowl with the egg, breadcrumbs, cherry tomatoes, thyme, lemon zest, Parmesan, garlic, pine nuts, and salt.
-Mix until everything’s well combined.
+Press out any excess moisture, and then add the zucchini flesh to a bowl with the egg, breadcrumbs, cherry tomatoes, thyme, lemon zest, cheese, garlic, pine nuts, and salt.
+Stir until everything’s well combined.

 - Load up the zucchini.
-Drizzle the zucchini shells with olive oil, salt, and pepper, and spoon in the filling.
+Place the zucchini shells in a baking dish or on a baking sheet lined with parchment paper.
+Drizzle them with olive oil and spoon in the breadcrumb mixture.

 - Bake!
-Transfer the stuffed squash to a 475-degree oven and bake until the filling is set & nicely golden brown, 16-18 minutes.
+Transfer the stuffed squash to a 475°F oven and bake until the zucchini is tender and the filling is set and nicely golden brown, 16 to 18 minutes.

 Enjoy!